WebizenAI/devdocs/WebizenTechStack/Webizen3.0/goDevWebizen2.5/FunctionalObjectives/RootConcepts.md

 #### Human Users

-The focus for Human Users presently is english, as that's the only natural spoken / written language i am competent in.
+The focus for Human Users presently is English (focus therein - AustralianEnglish, as well as other examples of it) as that's the only natural spoken / written language i am competent in.
 Phonetics, tonality and other factors play a role with spoken speech; punctuation and grammar plays a role with written natural language alongside spelling.

 Courts use natural langague to process disputes, form common-sense and defined outcomes.